copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 42**

-- (Pierce County WA -- 1:24 AM Possible Stolen Vehicle) Lakewood -- Officer
+- (Pierce County, WA -- 1:24 AM Possible Stolen Vehicle) Lakewood -- Officer
   Mark Eakes like working graveyard.
 It's challenging and what you accomplish in one night is fun and very rewarding.
 His partner is Officer Mark Rickerson who also loves graveyard.
 It's a great time to work and they can use darkness